 I forget who first told me about Children of Nature (original Icelandic title Börn náttúrunnar), but I'm guessing that it must have been Magnus Sigurjonsson in Iceland, who also provided most of the text and photos for our Jeeps in Iceland page.

-Because of the Oscar nomination, this film should be a bit easier to find than the Spanish film Scent of Vengeance, but you won't find it in many corner video stores. -- Derek Redmond
+Because of the Oscar nomination, this film should be a bit easier to find than the Spanish film Scent of Vengeance, which I have called The Ultimate CJ-3B Movie. -- Derek Redmond

 Return to The CJ-3B in the Movies.